shivani-nadkarni/photo_app/README.md

 heroku addons:create heroku-postgresql:hobby-dev
 ```
 ### PostgreSQL Installation
-I will first create postgres database locally and later push it to heroku.
+I will first create postgreSQL database locally and later push it to heroku.

 In order to do that let's install postgreSQL on our system.
 ```